jose-duarte/astral-grav/README.md

-# astral-grav
-Astral Theme for Grav CMS
+# Astral Theme

-First project to adapt the html5up theme Astral to Grav
+The **Astral** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+This README.md file should be modified to describe the features, installation, configuration, and general usage of this theme.

+## Description

+Astral HTML5UP Port